 Herring’s research became an often cited evidence for the positive effects of diversity on business performance of companies.

-And, when a group of university researchers from the Netherlands tried to replicate Herring’s results in 2017, they found that Herring made substantial errors in the statistical analysis of his data.
+But, when a group of university researchers from the Netherlands tried to replicate Herring’s results in 2017, they found that Herring made substantial errors in the statistical analysis of his data.
 After correcting those errors, these researchers found no statistically significant effect of racial diversity at all, and only one statistically significant positive effect of gender diversity – on the number of customers.
 The researchers concluded:

 “In the years following its publication, Herring’s article has become an influential source of empirical support for the value-in-diversity perspective.
 Our replication shows that the data Herring analyzed are not consistent with this perspective.
 The overall pattern of findings suggests that diversity is nonconsequential, rather than beneficial, to business success.”